LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 at once.

-The keys in ``actionChoices`` and ``columnChoices`` represent the “internal” String we’ll use to refer to these options – for example, when representing the user’s menu choice, or querying data – and the values in the map represent the “external” way that these are represented to the user.
+The keys in ``actionChoices`` and ``columnChoices`` represent the “internal” String we’ll use to refer to these options (e.g. when representing the user’s menu choice, or querying data).
+The values in the map represent the “external” way that these are represented to the user.

 Within ``getUserSelection`` itself, most of the code is within a ``do-while loop``.
-A `do-while loop <https://docs.oracle.com/javase/tutorial/java/nutsandbolts/while.html>`__ is similar to a ``while loop``, but the conditional check is at the *end* of the loop’s code block.
+A `do-while loop <https://docs.oracle.com/javase/tutorial/java/nutsandbolts/while.html>`__ is similar to a ``while`` loop, but the conditional check is at the *end* of the loop’s code block.
 This has the net consequence that the loop’s code block *always runs at least once*.
 At the end of the block’s execution, we check a condition to determine if we should run the block